Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 Types of Gross Motor Skills

-Gross motor skills follow a sequence, building on motor skills acquired previously.
-These skills can be categorized into three forms:
+Gross motor skills follow a sequence, building on motor abilities acquired previously.
+These abilities can be categorized into three forms:

 1. Loco Motor Skills